 Amazon Fire TV Stick: Unfortunately, while Amazon has been getting better at refining the interface of its TV offerings, it’s not there just yet.
-The interface, while not terrible, can get a little confusing at times, putting the Fire TV Stick in third place when it comes to the UI.
+The interface, while speedy to get around, can get a little confusing at times, putting the Fire TV Stick in third place when it comes to the UI.

 If you’re a gamer, you’ll probably want to steer clear of a streaming stick to satisfy your gaming needs, but that doesn’t mean that casual gamers can’t enjoy a game every now and then in between watch seasons of Game of Thrones.

 As mentioned before, however, if you are looking to get into some slightly more intense gaming, the Fire TV Stick might be the best choice for you, thanks to the fact that you can get a game controller specifically for the Fire TV Stick.
 No, it’s not going to offer an experience anything like what you’ll experience with a PlayStation 4, but there are plenty of great games available.

 Neither the Roku Streaming Stick nor the Chromecast really have anything to offer in the games department.
 If gaming is your thing and you want to do it on your streaming stick, then the Fire TV Stick is really your only option.